marcelduin/Micrio.Blogpost.wasm-v3/README.md

 So, after the entire ordeal of the previous chapter, we are now left with a *testable* Micrio JS/Wasm/WebGL client.
 Not yet ready for production, but slowly going from first steps to the full performance potential.

 The new client already *felt* a lot smoother in my browser.
-Zooming, panning and animating clearly went more smooth than the previous JS-only version.
+Zooming, panning and animating clearly went more smoothly than the previous JS-only version.

 This was also not a very big surprise, just looking at the difference in uncompiled code of both versions: